 GreenON has a one-stop-shop website where Ontarians can plug in their postal code and find out about all the energy efficiency programs available to them.
 It also has a call centre, so if you have a question about energy efficiency or the programs and incentives available to you, you now have someone you can call.
 Like any renovation, navigating a home energy retrofit can be complex.
 This website and call centre promise to make it much simpler.

 To add to the excitement, Ontarians can now sign up to have a smart thermostat installed in their homes completely free of charge.
 And after it’s installed, the homeowner will get a report that identifies where they can get the biggest bang for their buck on additional energy savings and upgrades.

-These smart thermostats use motion sensors to detect when to turn the heat off, or the A/C down, because no one’s home.
+These smart thermostats use motion sensors to detect when to turn the heat down, or the A/C off, because no one’s home.
 Then, using an app on your phone, you can tell it when you’ll be back to ensure you arrive to a home that’s as warm or cool as you like.
 Even better, the thermostats learn about your routine – your comings and goings – to become even more efficient.

 And they can have a big impact.
 Just changing out an old thermostat for a smart one can reduce energy use – and energy bills, and carbon emissions – by over 10 per cent!

 With GreenON, the smart thermostat is meant to be a conversation starter.
 It’s the free goodie intended to entice Ontarians into a deeper conversation about the energy used in their homes and the ways they can cut and decarbonize that energy.
 The report that homeowners will get when the smart thermostat is installed will help identify where they should look next to cut their energy use (and bills!).
 It’s a great way to get more Ontarians engaged in reducing their carbon emissions.
 As the saying goes, you catch more flies with honey.